Friday, February 28, 2025

 If the whole plan on October 7 had been to take (mainly military) hostages with minimal fuss, why did they end up killing significantly more Thai seasonal workers than they kidnapped?

-And if this was just a result of things getting a little out of control on the day (DeepSeek will tell you the foreign were 'tragically' in the wrong place at the wrong time), why then did the invaders learn Thai words in advance so as to lure these people into a trap?
+And if this was just a result of things getting a little out of control on the day (DeepSeek will tell you the foreign workers were 'tragically' in the wrong place at the wrong time), why then did the invaders learn Thai words in advance so as to lure them into a trap?
 And why not recognise the tragic error, and release these Thais quickly?

 Along with the baby that was also taken hostage, accidentally.